Wave-like amplification of near-threshold two-particle reactions: from muon-catalyzed fusion to $\Lambda\bar{\Lambda}$ production at $e^-e^+$ annihilation: Introduction

 which is determined by the interaction radius $R_0$ between particles $X$ and $Y$ and their reduced mass $M$.
 It follows that by determining the positions of $E_{\nu}, E_{\nu+1}$, and $E_{\nu+2}$ of the three crests closest to the threshold for the experimentally measured quantity $\sigma_0(E)v$, one can estimate the number of bound states $\nu$ for the pair $X+Y$ using the simple formula

-Further, using formula (11), one can also estimate the magnitude of the interaction radius $R_0$ from the experimentally measured difference $E_{\nu+1} - E_{\nu}$ and its intensity $V_0$ (the depth of the potential well) from the magnitude of the measured $\sigma(E_n)v_n$ at these points (9).
+Further, using formula (11), one can also estimate the magnitude of the interaction radius $R_0$ from the experimentally measured difference $E_{\nu+1} - E_{\nu}$ and the depth $V_0$ of the interaction potential from the magnitude of the measured $\sigma(E_n)v_n$ at these points (9).